-Once the hot work has been completed, the area must be cleared of work equipment and waste materials with all isolated fire detection and suppression systems reinstated.
+Once the hot work has been completed, the area must be cleared of work equipment and waste materials, with all isolated fire detection and suppression systems reinstated.

 The fire watch needs to be retained for 60 minutes.
 After that period, the area should be monitored for an additional 60 minutes.
-If no signs of fire have appeared after this time, the final check must be signed by the fire watch.
+If no signs of fire have appeared after this time, the fire watch must sign the final check.
 The permit will now be closed, returned to the appointed person, and held on file for reference.

-Regular audits of the retained permits must be carried out by the department head of Southwestern's Administrative Services Office to ensure permits are fully completed and have been signed off as required.
+The department head of Southwestern's Administrative Services Office must conduct regular audits of the retained permits to ensure permits are fully completed and signed off as required.